nservant/HiC-Pro/README.rst

 Annotation Files
 ================

-In order to process the raw data, HiC-Pro requires three annotation files :
+In order to process the raw data, HiC-Pro requires three annotation files.
+Note that the pipeline is provided with some Human and Mouse annotation files.

 1. **A BED file** of the restriction fragments after digestion.
 This file depends both of the restriction enzyme and the reference genome.
 See the `FAQ <FAQ.rst>`_ for details about how to generate this file.
 A few annotation files are provided with the HiC-Pro sources.